 Use ssh-agent to store your private key passphrase

-To avoid typing your private key file passphrase with every SSH sign-in, you can use ssh-agent to cache your private key file passphrase.
-If you are using a Mac, the macOS Keychain securely stores the private key passphrase when you invoke ssh-agent.
+to cache your private key file passphrase.
+If you are using a Mac, the macOS Keychain securely stores the private key passphrase when you invoke ssh-agent

-Verify and use ssh-agent and ssh-add to inform the SSH system about the key files so that you do not need to use the passphrase interactively.
+to inform the SSH system about the key files so that you do not need to use the passphrase interactively.

-Now add the private key to ssh-agent using the command ssh-add.
+Now add the private key to ssh-agent

-The private key passphrase is now stored in ssh-agent.
+The private key passphrase is now stored in ssh-agent

 Use ssh-copy-id to copy the key to an existing VM

-If you have already created a VM, you can add a new SSH public key to your Linux VM using ssh-copy-id.
+If you have already created a VM, you can add a new SSH public key to your Linux VM using ssh-copy-id

 Create and configure an SSH config file

-You can create and configure an SSH config file (~/.ssh/config) to speed up log-ins and to optimize your SSH client behavior.
+) to speed up log-ins and to optimize your SSH client behavior.

 The following example shows a simple configuration that you can use to quickly sign in as a user to a specific VM using the default SSH private key.